wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 !!! note "Decoding BUFR data"

-    The exercise you just did provided one specific example of how you can decode BUFR data using the eccodes library.
+    The exercise you just did provided one specific example of how you can decode BUFR data using the ecCodes library.
 Different data types may require different decoding steps and you may need to refer to the documentation for the data type you are working with.

-    For more information please consult the [ECCODES documentation](https://confluence.ecmwf.int/display/ECC).
+    For more information please consult the [ecCodes documentation](https://confluence.ecmwf.int/display/ECC).